ppy/osu/.github/ISSUE_TEMPLATE/missing-for-live-issues.md

 ---
-name: Game Feature
+name: Missing for Live
-about: For issues regarding features to be found in the game
+about: For issues regarding game features required for live
 ---

 <!-- After you fill in all information, delete all comments in the issue -->

-**Describe the feature:** <!-- Describe the game feature -->
+**Describe the feature:** <!-- Describe the missing game feature -->

-**Designs:** <!-- Attach screenshots of how the feature should look like -->
+**Designs:** <!-- Attach screenshots of how the feature is supposed to look like -->